neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/knobs.md

 ### Approach 1: Using Existing Knobs

-Most existing knobs have some parameters that allow you to customize them in some way.
+Many existing knobs have some parameters that allow you to customize them in some way.
 If you use a certain configuration often, you can write an extension for a custom knob that uses an existing knob as a base and configures it accordingly.